 So here are Clara’s “Faces of Stress.”
 She is a very expressive dog and I have labeled some typical signs of stress in dogs on the photos.
 I use some of the terminology in Barbara Handelman’s book Canine Behavior: A Photo Illustrated Handbook.

-There are lots of different shots (y’all have learned by now that I go overboard with photos, right?)
+There are lots of different shots.
 I’ve also included two pictures of Clara when she is relaxed and happy for comparison.

 I got almost no full body shots at the vet’s, not only because the room was small, but also because she stayed so close to me.
 Awww.

 On the plus side: as agitated as she was, she took food the whole time.
 And she showed zero aggression.
 I’m proud of how very brave she was.

 If anyone wants to use any photos for dog body language education project, drop me a line.
 I’m working on labeling some higher resolution versions and will send them to you when finished.